Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/cppcx/platform-stringreference-class.md

 ## <a name="operator-assign"></a>  StringReference::operator = – operátor
-Zadaný objekt přiřadí aktuální `StringReference` objektu.
+Přiřadí zadaný objekt do aktuální `StringReference` objektu.

 ### <a name="syntax"></a>Syntaxe